intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 specified in the most recent version of BCP 79.
 The version of BCP 79 at the time of this writing was {{RFC8179}}.
 The Editorial Stream has chosen to use the IETF's IPR disclosure mechanism, https://www.ietf.org/ipr/, for this purpose.
-The IAB would prefer the most liberal terms possible be made available for Editorial Stream documents.
+The IAB would prefer that the most liberal terms possible be made available for Editorial Stream documents.
 Terms that do not require fees or licensing are preferable.
 Non-discriminatory terms are strongly preferred over those that